itech-magazine/jan2021/docs/pages/mds/data-centre.md

 Active & Passive Reconnaissance for Information Gathering
 ================

+> *Hello Friends,*
+> *We  started  this  series  with  what goes into designing a modern datacenter and in the last article, you all came  to  know  about  the  Non-Obvious and Potential*
+> *Attack Vectors.
+In this article, the focus would be learn about Active and passive Reconnaissance for Information Gathering.*

 Introduction
 ------------
 Reconnaissance is one of the crucial phase through which target organization’s IT assets & vulnerabilities are enumerated which helps further to evaluate potential attack surface.